-Place the walls in a such a way so that the enemy is without and your men are safe within.
+In Walls and Warriors, you need to place the walls in a such a way so that the enemy is without and your men are safe within.

-Escape out of the ancient temple by sliding the moveable pieces, but don’t get eaten by the alligator.
+Temple Trap is another fun logic game.
+You need to escape out of the ancient temple by sliding the moveable pieces, but don’t get eaten by the alligator.

 Gravity Maze is a combination logic game, marble run, and STEM toy.
 Place the blocks in such a way that the marble will roll down the correct passageways and come out the entrance.

-My kids were first introduced to this game in a fellow missionary kid’s home in Africa.
+My kids were first introduced to IQ Link in a fellow missionary kid’s home in Africa.
 Immediately, they knew what to request in the next flat rate box from friends at home.
 This, along with IQ Blox and IQ Steps, are great for trips or waiting rooms.
 They are small enough to have tucked in a purse or diaper bag and have with you wherever you go.